brianmcn/Zelda1RandoTools/doc/use.md

 You may need to compensate a small bit if you discover you are in a different quest:
  - coordinate locations A12, D13, and H5 may look different in a non-mixed quest
  - if the seed is actually first-quest, then the Spot Summary...
-      ...will have 1 extra Door Repair, 1 extra Money Making Game, 2 extra Potion Shops, and 3 extra item shops, and ...will report 1 large and 6 small secrets, when actually there will be 3 large and 4 small secrets
+    - ...will have 1 extra Door Repair, 1 extra Money Making Game, 2 extra Potion Shops, and 3 extra item shops, and
+    - ...will report 1 large and 6 small secrets, when actually there will be 3 large and 4 small secrets
- - if you discover you are in (unmixed) first quest, consider clicking the HSQ button (see below)
+ - if you discover you are in (unmixed) first quest, consider clicking the HSQ button (see [below](#hfq-hsq))
- - if you discover you are in (unmixed) second quest, consider clicking the HFQ button (see below)
+ - if you discover you are in (unmixed) second quest, consider clicking the HFQ button (see [below](#hfq-hsq))

 ### <a id="startup-o"></a> Options

 The options menu appears on the startup page, but most options can be changed later by bringing up the [Options Menu](#main-om) while the application is running.

-The only option you need to setup beforehand on the startup screen is Listen for Speech, see [Speech Recognition](#speech-recognition).
+The only option you need to setup beforehand on the startup screen is Listen for Speech; see [Speech Recognition](#speech-recognition).

 ## <a id="general"></a> General Features